 Also, while the JB7s clamp harder and help your vehicle stop better, it’s important to remember that we’re talking about rear brake calipers.
 Most of the time, the rear brakes don’t stop your truck, van, or SUV.
-Typically, somewhere around 60-70% of the stopping is done with your front brakes (depends on the vehicle and the situation).
+Typically, 60-70% of the stopping is done with your front brakes (depends on the vehicle and the situation).

 NOTE: The key word here is “typically” – if you’re towing or hauling, your rear brake system takes on a lot more responsibility.
-For this reason, we recommend JB7s as an upgrade on trucks that tow or haul very head loads over 15,000lbs frequently.
+For this reason, we recommend JB7s as an upgrade on trucks that tow or haul heavy loads over 15,000lbs frequently.
 For example, work trucks that tow or haul every day.
 JB6 calipers will work fine regardless of the load, but are better for trucks that tow or haul heavy loads less often.
 We recommend JB6 calipers for most people no matter what load is being hauled.

 Are JB6 and JB7 Brake Calipers Interchangeable?